 Remaining Spell Slots

 Now that we’ve figured out what spells Acererak should have prepared, we should guess at how many spell slots he has remaining when he arrives.
 Let’s assume that he casts mind blank on himself every day, so that takes him down to a single open 8th-level slot.
-Now, let’s assume that he’s been exploring some ancient ruin on another plane—maybe Tovag Baragu in the ruins of Bakluni (Greyhawk Adventures hardcover, p.
-98) or the Mournland on Eberron.
-We can expect he generally relies on his at-will utilities like dispel magic and mage hand to do most tasks, but perhaps he had to use telekinesis at one point.
+Now, let’s assume that he’s been exploring some ancient ruin on another plane—maybe the ruins of Bakluni on Oerth (Greyhawk) or the Mournland on Eberron.
+We can expect he generally relies on his at-will utilities like dispel magic and mage hand to do most tasks, but perhaps he had to use telekinesis or a 5th-level banishment at one point.
 Then he had to plane shift to Toril in order to confront the upstarts wrecking his experiment.

 Let’s consider what his spell slots would look like, then: